Hyra/mindthecode.com/_posts/2013-08-06-a-more-colourful-cat-in-your-shell.markdown

 ---
-title: "A more colourful cat in your shell"
+title: A more colourful cat in your shell
+description: >-
-description: Let me show you how you can get syntax highlighted output from cat in the terminal
+  Let me show you how you can get syntax highlighted output from cat in the terminal
-tags: ['terminal']
+tags:
+  - terminal
-publishDate: 2013-08-06
+publishDate: 2013-08-06T00:00:00.000Z
 layout: post
 header: colourful.gif
 ---